hdavis44/hdavis44/README.md

 - 🌱 I’m currently learning **Talend, PowerBI, and MongoDB**

-- 👨‍💻 All of my projects are available at [troopl.com/hdavis44](https://troopl.com/hdavis44)

 - 📫 You can reach me at **henryo.davis@gmail.com**

 <h3 align="left">Connect with me:</h3>